CrypticEngima/StreamMultiChat/README.md

 ## Usage
 On the main page when you start type in the channels you wish to connect to as comma seperated values and then click chat button.
-Once in the chat page select the channel you wish to chat in
+Once in the chat page use the select box to set the channel you wish to chat in.